PeterShinners/comp/design/shape.md

 ## Shape-Based Pattern Matching

 Shapes integrate with pattern matching to enable type-directed control flow.
-The `~?` operator tests shape compatibility, while morphing operations transform data for processing.
-This creates elegant APIs where function behavior adapts to input structure.
+The weak morph operator (`~?`) tests shape compatibility by filtering to matching fields - if the result is non-empty, the data has the required fields.
+Normal morph (`~`) then transforms and validates the data for processing.
 For comprehensive information about pattern matching and control flow patterns, see [Pipelines, Flow Control, and Failure Handling](pipeline.md).

 ```comp
 !shape ~get-request = {method=#get path ~str}